Sell a Structured Settlement

 California, Texas, and New York all require that a judge sign off before someone sells a structured settlement.

-Selling structured settlements
+Selling structured settlement payments

 How long does it take to sell my structured settlement?